More 5-star reviews than any competitor. See Reviews

 Why?
 Freshly refinished cabinets need a clean, stable environment, without dust or debris that could affect the finish.

-Exposed cabinet boxes sanded and prepped for painting before backsplash and countertops are installed
+Exposed cabinet boxes sanded and prepped for painting before backsplash and countertops are installed for cabinet painting remodel project

 3. Choose your colors strategically